adlnet/xAPI-Spec/xAPI.md

 * ```404 Not Found``` - Indicates the requested resource was not found.
-May be returned by any method that returns a uniquely identified resource, for instance, any State or Agent Profile or Activity Profile API call targeting a specific document, or the method to retrieve a single Statement.
+May be returned by any method that returns a uniquely identified resource, for instance, any State or Agent Profile or Activity Profile Resource call targeting a specific document, or the method to retrieve a single Statement.

-* ```409 Conflict``` - Indicates an error condition due to a conflict with the current state of a resource, in the case of State API, Agent Profile or Activity Profile API calls, or in the Statement PUT or POST calls.
+* ```409 Conflict``` - Indicates an error condition due to a conflict with the current state of a resource, in the case of State Resource, Agent Profile or Activity Profile Resource calls, or in the Statement PUT or POST calls.
 See Section [6.3 Concurrency](#concurrency) for more details.

 * ```412 Precondition Failed``` - Indicates an error condition due to a failure of